tommybobbins/PiBrella-lesson/lessons/lesson3-plan.md

 * Distribute the student handout.
 Pupils should be able to work through the material at their own pace.
 Handout:
 * [Handout Lesson 3 - Using Scratch GPIO to control Pibrella](lesson3-handout.md)

+* Stretch work - create a Dice using Scratch using Random blocks in Operators.

 ## Main development